im-0/cometblue/README.md

 This project provides python library and command line tool which may be used to control "Comet Blue" from any linux system equipped with Bluetooth adapter (USB Bluetooth 4.0 dongle, for example).

+This project is fork of https://github.com/im-0/cometblue rewrited with library https://github.com/getsenic/gatt-python

 ## Installation
 From sources:
 ```